Ronda Payne" />

-Emily recently completed her Special Education Assistant course and earned her diploma, and today is her first day at a school.
+Emily recently completed her Education Assistant Diploma and earned her diploma, and today is her first day at a school.
 “What will today bring?” wonders Emily, as she walks into her workplace.

 Her friend Cara is also starting her new career today.
 Emily and Cara went through the same program together and landed jobs right away.
 Though Emily will be working in the public school system, Cara chose to work at a private school.

 Emily loves children and easily connects with them.
 She was excited to learn that she would be working at an elementary school.
 Her practicum had been at an elementary school as well and she had an opportunity to work with a variety of students.
 Each day had been different and challenging but the connections she established with students made it all worthwhile.

 Cara’s practicum was at a private school.
 The experiences were similar to Emily’s and the school really liked her.
 They offered her a position when she graduated and she was thrilled that she would be staying at the same school.

 “How are you doing?”
 Emily quickly texts Cara as she waits for the principal at the front desk.

 “Settling in”, Cara replies.
 Her job started earlier in the day than Emily’s.
 “Let’s connect tonight.”

 The principal at Emily’s school steps out of her office and greets Emily.
 “Welcome Emily, we are very happy you are here.
 Let me introduce you to Dylan, who will work with you over the next few days to help you settle in.”

 Emily thanks the principal and follows Dylan into one of the classrooms, where she will spend part of her day.